Hiring Contractors

 A woman sitting at her desk typing on a laptop.

-A remote contractor is a self-employed worker who operates independently on a contract basis.
-The contract relationships can be short-term or long-term.
+A contractor is a self-employed worker who operates independently on a contract basis.
+The contract relationship can be short-term or long-term.
 Sometimes called a contract worker, independent contractor, or freelancer, a contractor is not an employee.
-While they may perform work for a company, they are vendors paid through invoices, rather than employees paid through a company’s payroll.
+While they may perform work for a company, they are vendors paid through invoices rather than employees paid through a company’s payroll.

 The benefits of hiring a contractor are centered around the fact that they are their own business.
-You’re paying for a product or service they provide, and you’re bypassing many of the administrative hassle and expenses associated with employment.
-There’s no need to withhold the appropriate taxes, pay employee benefits, offer paid vacation, and provide equipment or other assets you’d typically give to employees to perform their duties.
-Add to those benefits the deep talent pool accessible by remote work, and hiring a contractor makes good business sense.
+You’re paying for a product or service they provide, and you’re bypassing many of the administrative hassles and expenses associated with employment.
+There’s no need to withhold the appropriate taxes, pay employee benefits, offer paid vacation, or provide equipment or other assets you’d typically give to employees to perform their duties.
+Add to those benefits the deep talent pool accessible by remote work, and hiring a contractor makes good business sense for many organizational needs.

 While hiring contractors offers tangible benefits, there are some issues you need to take into consideration—especially when working with international contractors.